jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 ---

-# Remaining work
+# Remaining work for 3.0

+- **Long-form documentation**
-- Long-form documentation
+- That’s it!

-^ Here's what's left before RAC officially hits 3.0.
+^ That's really the only major piece we have to take care of before RAC can officially reach 3.0.
+It should be pretty soon now!

 ---